SAP-samples/codejam-cap-llm/exercises/template.md

-# Exercise 04 - Create a resource group within SAP generative AI Hub
+# Exercise nn - Title

+At the end of this exercise, ...

 ## Section

+...

+## Another section

+...

 ## Summary